mosajjal/ircbackdoor/README.md

 # Working Right Now

 Sending Commands through the IRC channel and get back stdout and stderr in there.
-What else do you want? :-P
+NOT WORKING: canceling commands such as ping etc.

 # Future Plan